Suede Shoe Care

 Brush your shoes with your shoe cleaning brush to remove any excess dirt.
 It is important to remove as much dirt as possible so that it does not becoming trapped in the suede during the next stages.

 Over time, suede becomes shiny.
 Its nap flattens, smoothens out, and gets blackened.
 It is important to dull the suede before nourishing and protecting it.
 If not, your care products will not penetrate the suede and will not, therefore, protect its surface.
+To dull the suede, use a brass suede brush back and forth directly on the suede until the surface resembles the texture of peach skin.
+If the brass suede brush does is not enough, use a crepe suede brush or a suede rubber and apply more pressure.

 Cover your work surface and spray the suede cleaner evenly at a distance of 30cm from the surface of the shoe.
 Brush the shoe immediately afterwards using your shoe cleaning brush.
+If your shoe sole is made of leather, consider polishing its edges including the heel (see the shoe polishing lesson).
+Allow your shoe to dry before moving on to the next step.

 Result on a pair of blue suede shoes: Before / After